Financial-Times/engineering-progression/site/pages/competencies/how-to-use.md

 # {{page.title}}

 Engineering competencies are used to inform conversations about career progression between an engineer and their line manager.
 They define what an engineer is expected to be doing at a particular level.
 They are not a checklist, but a way to indicate what areas they may need to improve in.
-We also expect engineers to be meeting competencies from the levels _before_ their current one.

 We divide competencies into levels for different seniorities.